raspberrypilearning/solar-system-simulator/en/step_5.md

 --- /task ---

-## Tell users about the planets
+### Tell users about Earth

-Like Mercury, Venus and Earth should print out an interesting fact when they're clicked on.
+Like Mercury and Venus, Earth should print out an interesting fact when it's clicked on.

 --- task ---

-In `mouse_pressed()` add `elif` statements after the `if` you made for Mercury.
-Have them check for Venus and Earth's colours.
+In `mouse_pressed()` add an `elif` statement for Earth like the one you made for Venus.
+Have it check for Earth's colour.
 Then, if there's a match, `print()` the right fact.

 --- code ---
 ---